kumaramit2000/Linux-Shell-Lite/README.md

 - Arguments must be separated by whitespace.
 - No quoting arguments or escaping whitespace.
 - No piping or redirection.
-- Only builtins are: cd, help, exit.
+- Only builtins are: echo, pwd, cd, jobs, quit, kjob, killallbg, fg, pinfo.

 # Running
 Use gcc -o lsh src/main.c to compile, and then ./lsh to run.
 If you would like to use the standard-library based implementation of lsh_read_line(), then you can do: gcc -DLSH_USE_STD_GETLINE -o lsh src/main.c.